-- Each country has multiple ethnic groups, each of whom may have their own modes of etiquette and social taboos.
-Always listen to the advice of your guide. - Cultural diversity is what you came looking for so accept the differences and enjoy it! - Do tell locals about your own culture, most are just as curious as you are to learn about other cultures.

-Connect with people before taking pictures
+very own etiquette and taboos.
+Always listen to the advice of your guide.
+Cultural diversity and exoticism is what you came looking for so accept the differences and enjoy it!
+Do tell locals about your own culture, most are just as curious as you are to learn about other cultures.
+Connect With people before taking pictures Take some time to chat with the locals first.
+The photo will become a shared memory which you can send back to them.